 Healthy Coping Strategies for Kids

-The novel coronavirus (COVID-19) pandemic has increased everyone’s stress levels, including kids and teens.
+The pandemic has increased everyone’s stress levels, including kids and teens.
 Now, more than ever, we need to practice healthy strategies for managing feelings and coping with stress.

 Coping is not something we are born knowing how to do; it’s something we learn how to do with practice.
 It’s never too early or too late to start developing healthy coping skills, and teaching your kids healthy coping strategies will help them become more resilient (better able to handle life’s ups and downs).